Kaloyan9905/Kaloyan9905/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=kaloyan9905" alt="kaloyan9905" /></a> </p>

-- 🌱 I’m currently learning **JavaScript Front-End**
+- 🌱 I’m currently learning **Django**

 - 📫 How to reach me **milchevkaloian@gmail.com**

 - 📄 Know about my experiences - I have started my coding journey since january 2022.
 Python is my most proficient programming language.
-Currently I am developing my skills on JavaScript.
+Currently I am developing my skills on Django.
 Soon I will start creating software as a back-end developer.

 - ⚡ Fun fact - **One of my secrets to feel motivated is that I am surrounded with problems to solve every single day.
 Being in good body shape is key for concentration and motivation for me.**